miguelmota/miguelmota.github.io/blog/_posts/2016-01-17-alexa-voice-service-with-curl.md

 ## Update Feb 28 2016 - Blog post on authentication

 I created an [Alexa Voice Service Authencation](/blog/alexa-voice-service-authentication) blog post since I have been getting a lot of requests on how to do the authentication step.

+## Update May 8 2018 - API Changes

+There have been major updates made to the Alexa AVS API so this article is now out-of-date.
+The best place to ask for help would be in the [Alexa Developer Forums](https://forums.developer.amazon.com/spaces/165/alexa.html).